faccus/network_butcher/README.md

 Parallelism may be used with either:

 - [OpenMP v4.5](https://www.openmp.org/).
-  Since we do not fix the number of threads directly in the code (by using the appropriate C++ command), we advise setting the environment variable OMP_NUM_THREADS to the desired number of threads.
+  Since we do not fix the number of parallel threads that the library can use directly in the code, we advise setting the environment variable OMP_NUM_THREADS to the desired number of threads.
 - [Intel TBB v2021.5.0](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html).
 Notice that both TBB and oneTBB are compatible.
 However, the former is easier to install through a package manager (for instance, in Ubuntu, the package is available as libtbb-dev), while the latter must be compiled from source.
 Since this library is meant to be used by the C++ standard library to employ parallelism and, thus, no newer functionality is employed, we advise to use TBB.

+We advise, if undecided on which library to use, to employ OpenMP, since it is easier to install and use.

 ### Requirements Quick Install (Linux only)
 We here report a small collection of simple bash commands to install the required libraries on a Linux system: